spirally/Houservice/README.md

 ## Houservice

-Houservice is a base Extra template that is useful when wanting to create a new Extra for MODx Revolution.
+Houservice is a component for MODx Revolution.
 One can git archive from this repository to start with all the file structure for beginning MODx Extra development pre-setup.

 ## How to Export